Imperial Palace (Kôkyo) [皇居]

 After establishment of new Meiji government, this site was changed to Imperial Palace because the capital was moved from Kyoto to Tokyo and the Emperor moved to Tokyo.

 3) Nijubashi bridges 4) Palace

 It is about 1.5 km from east to west and about 2 km from north to south.

-A north part and a southeast part of the site are opened to the public as garden, park or area of cultural facilities.
-Through these areas, open roads pass.
+The north part and the southeast part of the site are opened to the public as garden, park or area of cultural facilities.

-In this area, there are the Palace, the Emperor's residence and other buildings.
+In this area, there are the Palace, the Emperor's residence and other buildings for Emperor's family.

-Basically the area is surrounded by moats and stone walls.
+The area is surrounded by moats and stone walls of former Edo Castle.

 It has 9 gates connected with bridges across the moats.

 The most parts of Kokyo are covered with forest and there are various animals and plants in the site, despite the center of Tokyo.